The Destruction of Sports Infrastructure in the Gaza Sector

 estimated that fifty clubs have been completely destroyed.
 It has been reported

-without leaving a trace.
-In addition, seven clubs bulldozed in the northern
+province without leaving a trace.
+In addition, seven clubs bulldozed in the

-forces, six club headquarters were destroyed during the invasion.
+by the occupation forces, six club headquarters were destroyed during the

 There was a complete destruction of the